 An Accurate Clock

 Well, nearly.
-The US government has set up a website that displays a real-time clock that is linked to an extremely accurate atomic clock.
-The time displayed is accurate within limitations stated on the site - there is a slight error in the display owing to the small amount of time it takes for information to be sent over the Internet.
+The US government set up a website some time ago that displays a real-time clock that is linked to an extremely accurate atomic clock.
+The time displayed is accurate within limitations stated on that site - there is a slight error in the display owing to the small amount of time it takes for information to be sent over the Internet.
 It also includes a nifty World map that shows which areas are in daylight and which are in darkness.
-However, as it stands, it only shows the correct time for US timezones, though it can also display Universal Time.
+It now defaults to display Universal Time - much better than just US time zones - but it also defaults that that archaic US phenomenon, a 12-hour clock.
+Fortunately, they've now introduced buttons that will change it to other timezones and/or display in 24-hour format.

 Back